RV rentals in Aurora, Colorado

 Where can I find RV-friendly gas stations in Aurora?

-Best RV-friendly fuel stops near Aurora: 1) Pilot Travel Center on I-30 in Benton (large parking, diesel lanes), 2) Love's Travel Stop in Bryant (truck/RV lanes, dump station), 3) Murphy USA at Walmart in Benton (wide lanes, competitive prices), 4) Casey's General Store on Hwy 5 in Aurora (local option, easy access), 5) Phillips 66 on I-430 in Aurora (good for heading north).
-Expect 8-10 mpg for Class C, 6-8 mpg for Class A. Budget $150-250 for fuel on Colorado trips.
+Best RV-friendly fuel stops near Aurora: 1) Pilot Travel Center on I-70 in Aurora (large parking, diesel lanes), 2) Love's Travel Stop on I-76 in Commerce City (truck/RV lanes, dump station), 3) Flying J on I-70 in Wheat Ridge (wide lanes, propane refills), 4) Murphy USA at Walmart on S Aurora Pkwy (wide lanes, competitive prices), 5) Sinclair on I-25/I-70 intersection (good for heading into mountains).
+Expect 8-10 mpg for Class C, 6-8 mpg for Class A. Budget $150-300 for fuel on Colorado mountain trips (elevation reduces MPG).

 What should I know about driving an RV in Aurora area?